oscardoudou/quick-paste/README.md

 # Quick Paste
 #### Manage you frequently copied items for easy access.
-## Inspiration
-Initially it is just a simple tool to facilate my job application filling process.
-When I did job hunting, my mac was slow.
-Opening too many app(Adobe Reader, MS Word and too much safari chrome tab) significantly slow my mac.
-Copy paste repeatedly is tedious.
-So I came to the idea to store frequently copied items in menu bar for quick access.

 ## Current
 1. copy history
 2. url scheme support